The Natural Child Project - Celebrating attachment parenting and unschooling since 1996

 What to avoid:

 Baby bottles are unnecessary.
 If challenges arise necessitating supplementation, cups or spoons can be used - while continuing to breastfeed.
-If a doctor suggests weaning, check with a La Leche League leader or a lactation consultant (ask the local hospital or health department for a referral) for expert help in making such an important decision.
+If a doctor suggests weaning, check with a La Leche League leader or an International Board Certified Lactation Consultant (ask the local hospital or health department for a referral) for expert help in making such an important decision.
 In the vast majority of cases, there are alternatives to weaning.

 Cribs, playpens, dummies (pacifiers), baby swings, nursery monitors, and strollers (especially those that block baby's vision of the parent) subtly and not-so-subtly alter natural parenting, and can interfere with the mother-child bond.